-Joseph Buckley says his skills developed throughout his degree secured a job in the field before even finishing his studies
+Joseph Buckley says his skills that he developed throughout his degree helped to secure a job in the field before even finishing his studies

 How has your studies at WIT helped you to get where you are today?